huangxc6/MIT_6.175_6.375_Lab/6.175_Lab4/READEME.md

 ### Discussion Question 1 (5 points): What registers are read from and written to in each of the interface methods?
 Remember that register reads performed in guards count.

 ### Discussion Question 2 (5 Points): Fill out the conflict matrix for mkMyConflictFifo.
 For simplicity, treat writes to the same register as conflicting (not just conflicting within a single rule).

+## Exercise 2 (10 Points): Implement mkMyPipelineFifo and mkMyBypassFifo in MyFifo.bsv using EHRs and the method mentioned above.
+You can build the functional and scheduling testbenches for the pipeline FIFO and the bypass FIFO by running

+$ make pipeline

+and

+$ make bypass

+respectively.
+If these compile with no scheduling warning, then the scheduling testbench passed and the two FIFOs have the expected scheduling behavior.
+To test their functionality against reference implementations you can run

+$ ./simPipelineFunctional

+and

+$ ./simBypassFunctional

+If you are having trouble implementing clear with the correct schedule and functionality, you can remove it from the tests temporarily by setting has_clear to false in the associated modules in TestBench.bsv.